Patent valuation: Cost-based method

 In both methods, present prices are taken into account, i.e. the expenditures as of the valuation date and not the historical costs when these actually happened.
 For assessing costs, two cost sources of two sorts should be included: direct expenditures, such as costs with materials, labor and management; and opportunity costs, relating to the lost profits due to delays in market entrance or investment opportunities lost with the aim of developing the assets.

-Market-based method

-The market-based valuation method relies on the estimation of value based on similar market transactions (e.g. similar license agreements) of comparable patent rights.
-Given that often the asset under valuation is unique, the comparison is performed in terms of utility, technological specificity and property, having also in consideration the perception of the asset by the market.
-Data on comparable or similar transactions may be accessed in the following sources: